 However, students should be aware that restricting the release of Directory Information or placing a full confidential hold on their account may have unintended consequences.
 For example, such restriction may make it difficult for potential employers or other schools to verify enrollment, a student’s name may be excluded from the commencement program, and student organizations, fellow students and others may have difficulty locating the student through the University Directory.
-To avoid these issues, many students choose not to restrict the release of Directory Information.

 - When required pursuant to a subpoena or other court order;

-- When the disclosure is to the student’s parent, and the conditions for disclosures to parents are met as set forth below;
+- When the disclosure is to the student’s Parent, and the conditions for disclosures to Parents are met as set forth below;

 - When the disclosure is required by law.
 In particular, federal law requires that the University disclose the “final results” of any institutional disciplinary proceeding dealing with an alleged crime of violence or an alleged non-forcible sex offense to the alleged victim of the offense (or the alleged victim’s next of kin, or to any person whom CSU determines to have a legitimate interest in such information).
 As used herein, “final results” that may be disclosed after all hearings and determinations are final under the University’s rules and policies, are: the student’s name; the violation committed under CSU’s Student Conduct Code; and any sanction imposed by the institution against the student;